 These actions can have serious consequences—namely car accidents, disease transmission, and physical harm—that hurt more than just the person who is drinking.

 Alcohol poisoning is a physical health problem that can result from binge drinking—drinking a lot of alcohol in a short amount of time.
 A person may experience confusion, vomiting, irregular breathing, seizures, and loss of consciousness if they drink too much at once.

 Heavy alcohol consumption over time often leads to long-term damage like high blood pressure, heart disease, liver disease, or cancer.
 It can affect a person’s memory, learning ability, and mood.

 Mental health issues like depression and anxiety can stem from alcohol abuse as well, and may lead a person to drink more in order to cope.

 If you are concerned that your loved one is drinking too much, pay attention to changes in their health that may be related to alcohol consumption.

 Help Your Loved One Overcome Alcohol Addiction

 Individuals who struggle with drinking too much are usually unable to cut back or stop on their own.
-At The Bluffs, we support your loved one’s journey to sobriety with individualized inpatient care.
+At Vertava Health of Ohio, we support your loved one’s journey to sobriety with individualized inpatient care.